 Ut scribantur sermones mei (Job 19:23).
-My opinion, except whatever is Catholic teaching, which also happens to be my opinion.
+Contents reflect my opinion, except for whatever is Catholic teaching, which also happens to be my opinion.

 Consecrated to the Heart of the Redeemer under the patronage of the Theotokos and Fr.
 Gerard Manley Hopkins, S.J.